 Danske Mortgage Bank Plc has a remuneration scheme covering the entire personnel.
-The aim of the remuneration scheme is to support the implementation of the company's strategy and to achieve the targets set.
+The aim of the remuneration scheme is to support the implementation of the company's strategy and to achieve the targets set for the business areas.

-More information regarding remuneration can be found from the Company's remuneration policy from Internet address: www.danskebank.com/investor-relations/debt/danske-mortgage-bank under section Remuneration.
+More information regarding remuneration can be found from the Company's remuneration policy from Internet address: www.danskebank.com/investor-relations/debt/ danske-mortgage-bank under section Remuneration